downeg/downeg.github.io/_posts/2021-07-05-thm-rootme.markdown

 ---

-Writeup on the TryHackMe room RootMe.
+Writeup on the TryHackMe room "Root Me".

 [Link to room.](https://tryhackme.com/room/rrootme)